 Rehabilitation of an AC joint sprain or separation will depend on the severity of the injury.
-Exercises should begin only when the ligaments have healed, and you have no pain.
+Exercises should begin only when the ligaments have healed, and you have no pain during normal daily activities.

 Rehabilitation of AC joint separation injuries

 Initially complete rest, immobilization and regular application of ice or cold therapy is important to reduce pain and inflammation.

 When can I start AC joint sprain exercises?

 - Mobility exercises can begin only once shoulder movement is pain-free.

 - This will normally be 7-14 days for grades 1 and 2 sprains.

 - Grade 3 injuries are more frequently being treated with conservatively, without surgery and will require an even longer healing period.